junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 He almost laughs at his imagination.
 "You got emotional and then what?
 Why can't I move my legs, or my hands, or any part of my body?"

 His hands are raised slightly, showing up before his view.
-His palms face his eyes, then turns to the other side.
+His palms face his eyes, then turn to the other side.
 Like his eyes are inspecting his hands, but not as a part of the whole body, but something foreign and new.
 His hands are lowered out of view then.

 It's like those game videos he sometimes saw some kid playing, Dean thinks.
 Those first-person-view shooting games, where you can only see part of your body, but you get to control them to run around and shoot.
 Except, right now he has zero control, just watching his body move with their own consciousness -- wait, not their own.
 Must be Cas's.